VincentLa/GeorgiaTech/cse6250/bigbox/project/hive_project/code/pipeline/README.md

 To understand what this is doing:
 1. `-m` option: run library module as a script.
 See official docs https://docs.python.org/3.6/using/cmdline.html and https://docs.python.org/3.6/tutorial/modules.html if you're looking for a deeper understanding
 2. `--db_url`: is the option name for the database URL.
 We read this in using the `argparse` module in `pipeline_runner.py`.
 3. `$MIMIC_DWH`: the environment variable for our database URL.
 This assumes you've set the database URL as an environment variable.
+Also, by default, we pass in local HIVE DB URI: 'hive://localhost:10000/default'

 ## Tasks to Run
 1. First, run [hdfs_setup.sh](../../etl/raw/hdfs_setup.sh)